-Old Fashioned Strawberry Jam
+Old-Fashioned Strawberry Jam

-It’s strawberry season, and the kitchen counter is filled with canning jars, sugar and berries.
+It’s strawberry season and the kitchen counter is filled with canning jars, sugar, and berries.
 I gave up making jam with pectin long ago.

-My jam takes a little longer to boil, but the natural pectin in the fruit, along with the added pectin in the lemon zest produces a reliably thick, chunky jam that truly tastes like real fruit, with deep, dark cranberry red color.
+My jam takes a little longer to boil, but the natural pectin in the fruit, along with the added pectin in the lemon zest produces a reliably thick, chunky jam that truly tastes like real fruit, with a deep, dark cranberry red color.

 Invest in a candy thermometer to save yourself the guesswork of wondering if the jam has reached the proper temperature and jelly stage.

 Trim the tops off berries, put berries into a large bowl, and tops into the compost.
 Rinse berries under water, and transfer with your hands into a colander, leaving behind any residue from the garden.
 Slice berries in half and measure out 4 cups, transferring them into a deep 8-quart kettle.

 Pour the sugar over the berries, gently press the berries with a potato masher to release juices, and combine with the sugar, leaving chunks and some smaller berries whole.
 Let the berries and sugar sit for a bit, up to two hours.

 Turn the heat on low at first, and then higher to bring the sugar and berries to a simmer, then to a full boil.
 Stir with a wooden spoon as the sugar and berries completely blend together.
 Keep stirring while cooking over a moderately high heat as the berries bubble and reduce.